silvadenisaraujo/reflectionist/README.md

 # reflectionist

-A simple python package that helps you to track your reflections during your day.
+A simple CLI app that helps you to track your reflections during your day.

 # Why?